mitodl/ocw-studio/external_resources/README.md

 # Management Commands

-Two management commands are available to interact the external resources with wayback machine functionality:
+Two management commands are available to interact with the external resources' Wayback Machine functionality:

 - **Submitting Resources to Wayback Machine:**
   - Command: `submit_sites_to_wayback`.